xytovl/steam-runtime-tools/pressure-vessel/testing-multi-gpu.md

 Install the game.

-If it's a native Linux game, right-click on the game in your Steam library, open its Properties and select the "Steam Linux Runtime" compatibility tool.
+If it's a native Linux game, right-click on the game in your Steam library, open its Properties and select the "Steam Linux Runtime 1.0 (scout)" compatibility tool.
 Wait for it to install.

 Change the compatibility tool again, and select "Proton 5.13-6" (or if a newer version is available, use that).
 Wait for it to install.
-"Steam Linux Runtime - soldier" will also be installed as a side-effect.
+"Steam Linux Runtime 2.0 (soldier)" will also be installed as a side-effect.

 Testing the host system
 -----------------------